bgriessbach/driftrock_api/README.md

 ## Installation instructions
+Please download or clone this repository.
 Please consider using a virtual enviroment to install all dependencies and avoid dependency conflicts in other apps. (see http://docs.python-guide.org/en/latest/dev/virtualenvs/).
 This app was created using Python 3.
 Please install Python 3 as needed.
 This app also uses the requests library.
 In Python 3, requests needs to be installed via "pip install requests".

 ## Usage:
+(This app was created and tested only in Windows 10)
 Please navigate to the root folder of the app.
 Start the virtual environment as needed.
 Run "python3 COMMAND [EMAIL]".